Some of you may be thinking to yourself, “Does it really even exist anymore?”

 Birthday Party Etiquette

-If questions of birthday party etiquette hadn’t presented themselves to my family yet (which they most definitely have), then they certainly will once our twin-littles start Kindergarten.
-You see, starting in Kinder, they will be separated into two different classrooms which means two different sets of classmates’ birthday parties.
+If questions of birthday party etiquette hadn’t already presented themselves to my family (which they most definitely have), then they certainly will once our twin littles start kindergarten.
+You see, starting in kinder, they will be separated into two different classrooms, which means two different sets of classmates’ birthday parties.

-- If you’re changing a “yes” reply to a “no” – although I have my own personal standards for when this is acceptable, I’ll leave that opinion out of it.
+Although I have my own personal standards for when this is acceptable, I’ll leave that opinion out of it.
 Suffice it to say that at the bare minimum, it is always appropriate to call/text/email to let the host know as soon as you know that you are no longer able to be there for the party.
 Otherwise, if you don’t communicate this change of plans, you’re considered a “no show.”
 Does it mean anything that I happen to remember who “no showed” to my wedding?
 When there’s a per head charge (and you’re paying for them whether they show up or not), it’s hard NOT to remember who said they were coming but didn’t.
-But I digress…this isn’t about weddings.
-That’s another blog post in and of itself.
+But I digress . . . this isn’t about weddings.
+That’s another post in and of itself.

 This one is complicated, but it really doesn’t have to be.
 In a perfect world, all invitations would declare that either “siblings are welcome” or not, but the fact of the matter is that some people don’t think about being that specific on an invite (and some are just happy they HAD invites!).